-CE EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1,2 Not shown in the diagram but as in 1 & 2 in Model A. • RTS Art.
-36(4) 22 PISP Required 4 PSU uses the ASPSP app to generate the unique identifier.
-EBA Opinion paragraph 50 Trustee P3/P4 letter Action P4 A2 6 ASPSP Recommended 6 After the PSU provides the ASPSP app generated identifier to the PISP then the ASPSP must display the payment request within the same session of the ASPSP app and clearly mention the amount and the payee. • RTS Art.
-5(1)(a) 28 ASPSP Required 7 ASPSPs must apply SCA which should have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
-Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 1 ASPSP Required 9 The PISP must confirm successful confirmation of payment initiation. • PSR.Reg 44(1) 26 PISP Required
+CE CEG Checklist Requirements CEG Checklist Reference Participant Implementation Requirements C> Considerations 1,2 Not shown in the diagram but as in 1 & 2 in Model A. • RTS Art.
+36(4) 22 PISP Required 3 If PISPs and ASPSPs support Model B then the PISP should provide the PSU information on how the identifier can be generated with their ASPSP and make the PSU aware about how this identifier will be used.
+4 PSUs use the ASPSP app to generate the unique identifier.
+EBA Opinion paragraph 50 Trustee P3/P4 letter Action P4 A2 EBA Final 6 ASPSP Recommended 5 PSUs should be able to easily provide the identifier to the PISP application (e.g. scan the code into the Kiosk in this instance).
+6 After the PSU provides the ASPSP app generated identifier to the PISP, then the ASPSP must display the payment request within the same session of the ASPSP app and clearly mention the amount and the payee.
+Guideline 5.1 • RTS Art.
+5(1)(a) 28 ASPSP Required 8 ASPSPs must make the PSU aware that they have been logged off from the ASPSP app and notify them to check back on the originating PISP app.
+7 ASPSPs must apply SCA which should have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
+Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 1 ASPSP Required 9 The PISP must confirm successful confirmation of payment initiation. • PSRs Reg.
+44(1) 26 PISP Required